mdom/txtnish/README.md

 # Configuration

-At startup txtnish checks for `~/.config/txtnish/config` exists and will source it if is exists.
+At startup txtnish checks whether `~/.config/txtnish/config` exists and will source it if it exists.
 The configuration file must be a valid shell script.

 ## General